enricoros/big-AGI/README.md

 npm run start --port 3000
 ```

-The app will be running on the specified port, e.g. `http://localhost:3000`
+The app will be running on the specified port, e.g. `http://localhost:3000`.

+Want to deploy with username/password?
+See the [Authentication](docs/deploy-authentication.md) guide.

 ## 🐳 Deploy with Docker